5 Ways to Check Your Idaho EBT Balance

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that lets you track your EBT balance in real time and earn cash back on eligible purchases from stores like Target, Walmart, Kroger, and Costco.
-To get started, link your EBT card to the app.
-After you make a purchase, scan the receipt with Benny to receive cashback on your SNAP-eligible items.
+For a simple way to check EBT balance in Idaho, the free Benny app shows your funds in real time and helps you earn cashback on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+To get started, link your EBT card in the app.
+After shopping, just scan your receipt with Benny to receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.